jenkinsci/p4-plugin/SETUP.md

 ## Populating

-Perforce will populate the workspace with the file revisions needed for the build, the way the workspace is populated is configured on the Jenkin Job configuration page and support the following behaviours:
+The plugin will populate the Jenkins workspace with the file revisions needed for the build.
+The way the workspace is populated is configured on the Jenkins Job configuration page and support the following behaviours:

 * Automatic cleanup and sync

-Perforce will revert any shelved or pending files from the workspace; this includes the removal of files that were added by the shelved or pending change.
-Depending on the two check options boxes Perforce will then clean up any extra files or restore any modified or missing files.
-Finally, Perforce will sync the required file revisions to the workspace populating the 'have' table.
+The plugin will revert any shelved or pending files from the workspace; this includes the removal of files that were added by the shelved or pending change.
+Depending on the two check options boxes the plugin will then clean up any extra files or restore any modified or missing files.
+Finally, the plugin will sync the required file revisions to the workspace populating the 'have' table.

 ![Automatic populate](docs/images/auto_pop.png)

 * Forced clean and sync

-Perfore will remove all files from under the workspace root, then force sync the required file revisions to the workspace.
+The plugin will remove all files from under the workspace root, then force sync the required file revisions to the workspace.
 If the populating the 'have' table options is enabled then the 'have' list will be updated.

 ![Force populate](docs/images/force_pop.png)